 It is critical that you chose a solicitor that can act for your lender.
 If they can not - go elsewhere.

 Service levels in the conveyancing industry vary wildly.
 Traditional firms compete with tech-driven conveyancing factories.
 Neither of these is intrinsically better or worse than the other.
-What matters is whether they have a proactive approach to conveyancing.
+What matters is whether the solicitor has a proactive approach to your sale or purchase.

-You will get a good idea of a firm's likely efficiency during the pre-instruction steps.
-If they are 'ploddy' in coming back to you before you have instructed them, it does not bode well - go elsewhere.
+You will get a good idea of a firm's approach during the pre-instruction steps.
+If they are slow in coming back to you with a quote, how will they perform once you are a client?

 Check the solicitor's credentials.
 Are they part of the Conveyancing Quality Scheme?
 Do they have Lexcel accreditation?
 Have they won any awards for conveyancing excellence?
 These are all good indicators that the firm takes service seriously.

-Once you have chosen your solicitor, do the following immediately:
+Once you have chosen your solicitor, do the following:

 - Get your solicitor to email their welcome pack of documents immediately.
 Chase them if you don't receive this within 2 working days.

-- Complete the ID. instruction and any other forms immediately, scan them, return them by email and ask for confirmation of receipt.
+- Complete the ID and any other forms immediately.
+Scan them, return them by email and ask for confirmation of receipt.